Providing Parental Leave Pay

-The only deductions that can be made from an employee’s Parental Leave Pay are:
+The only deductions you can make from an employee’s Parental Leave Pay are:

 - Pay As You Go (PAYG) withholdings - you must withhold tax from your employee’s Parental Leave Pay at the appropriate rate

-- child support deductions, if your employee has a child support liability, and
+- child support deductions, if your employee has a child support liability

 - automatic deductions that your employee has in place as part of their usual pay arrangements